Diversity, Equity, and Inclusion Cabinet Bylaws

 Section B: Objective

-To create awareness through education; enable County employees and the community to take action to advance equity; and center racial equity to empower allyship and advocacy in policy, program, and service delivery to transform systems.
+To create awareness through education; enable County employees and community to take action to advance equity; and center racial equity to empower allyship and advocacy in policy, program, and service delivery to transform systems.

 Section C: Recommendations to the Board of Supervisors